darrenwatt/news-alert-discord/README.md

 Deathscraper
 ===

-Scrapes BBC News homepage searching for death, alerts in Discord.
+Scrapes BBC News homepage searching for search terms, alerts in Discord.
 That's it.

 The following vars need to be defined in .env file
 ```